-In this crowd, the C-Max models are much more enjoyable to drive, even though the Prius line boasts a rock-solid reputation for gas mileage and reliability.
+In this crowd, the C-Max is much more enjoyable to drive, although the Toyota Prius line boasts a rock-solid reputation for gas mileage and reliability.

 The Kia Optima Hybrid (as well as its sibling, the Hyundai Sonata Hybrid) has been re-tuned this year, with revamped powertrain programming but essentially the same hardware; it's a surprisingly good hybrid.